Written by Mar Negreiro (3rd edition),

 The regulation did not, however, address the wholesale roaming market, on account of the need to investigate market conditions in more depth.
 A review for the European Commission concluded that national wholesale roaming markets are not working well and need regulatory intervention.
-It therefore proposed a regulation establishing the maximum level of wholesale roaming charges that telecoms operators can charge each other, to take effect from 15 June 2017.
-Stakeholder reactions are divided: while consumers would enjoy free roaming, operators are worried about recovering costs at wholesale level.
+It therefore proposed a regulation establishing the maximum level of wholesale roaming charges that telecoms operators can charge each other for calls, text messages and data, to take effect from 15 June 2017.

 - December 2016: Wholesale roaming regulation: A precondition for ‘roam like at home’ (1st edition)

 |Proposal for a regulation of the European Parliament and of the Council amending Regulation (EU) No 531/2012 as regards rules for wholesale roaming markets|

 Miapetra Kumpula-Natri, S&D, Finland